Let’s turn now to the BMMO D9.

 Midland Red was absorbed into the National Bus Company in 1968 and the D9s adopted its poppy red livery.
 When the West Midlands Passenger Transport Executive was created in 1973, a large quantity of D9s went to this operator.
 As an indication of how extraordinary these vehicles were thought to be, WMPTE entered a four-year agreement with Midland Red to maintain and repair them.

 The last D9 ran in regular passenger service in December 1979.
-Seven were acquired for sightseeing work in central London, some of which were converted to open-toppers.
+Ten were acquired for sightseeing work in central London, seven of which were converted to open-toppers.
 About 27 went to other operators and a handful have been preserved.

 Manufacturing at the Central Works wound down until the final single-deck bus was finished in June 1970 and the factory closed.